Who can use OPEN Registry?

 OPEN Registry will guide you to more differences and to what is most relevant to your project.

 To access register data at Sundhedsdatastyrelsen or Statistics Denmark, you need to apply through a research unit which holds an authorisation.
 OPEN will help your apply for an authorisation for Sundhedsdatastyrelsen or Statistics Denmark for your research unit, if you do not have one already.

 Costs regarding data extraction from external registries at Sundhedsdatastyrelsen and Statistics Denmark will be held by the research project.

 By using central health register data, OPEN Registry has established course based research data bases in the subjects of diabetes, cancer and inflammatory bowel disease (IBD) which is available for specific projects.
 Se more at "Research at OPEN”.

 What can OPEN registry help me with and how?

 OPEN Registry offers guidance in the use of the Danish registries, content, data extraction, extraction specifications and handling of register data.
 Guidance includes 20 hours free of charge.
+The 20 hours include the OPEN worker's preparation and follow-up.
 You also have the opportunity for more thorough involvement e.g. help for data management and analysis - this will be invoiced by the hour after further agreement with OPEN.
 Co-authorship according to the Vancouver rules.